SysKitTeam/docs-bp/monitoring-and-logging/iis-log-path.md

 ---
-Title:IIS Log Path
+Title: IIS Log Path
-Author:Toni Frankola
+Author: Toni Frankola
-Description:This article describe how this check determines whether the IIS Log files are stored on the primary drive.
+Description: This article describe how this check determines whether the IIS Log files are stored on the primary drive.
-Date:20/6/17
+Date: 20/6/17
 ---
 ### Issue description